godaddy/gasket/packages/gasket-plugin-intl/README.md

       const { env } = gasket.config;
       // Always use en-US in dev for some reason.... if(env === 'dev') return 'en-US';
-      // This example could be handled via languageMap, but... if(locale.includes('fr')) {
+      // This example could be handled via localesMap, but... if(locale.includes('fr')) {
         return 'fr-FR';
       }